Don’t miss out!

 Get the latest resources sent directly to your inbox.

 Your dealership sells fun and adventure.
 Whether you’re serving someone looking to buy a boat for fishing trips or an RV for road trips, you’re helping customers lift stress and enjoy life.
 But as a dealership leader, you can’t always take that easygoing front-end sales approach to your back-end operations.
-The reality is that dealership security is under attack, and you need to secure your business before you suffer significant losses.
+The reality is that dealership cybersecurity is under attack, and you must secure your business before you suffer significant losses.

-Specifically, dealerships face a growing number of ransomware attacks and other types of cybersecurity threats.
+Specifically, your dealership faces a growing number of ransomware attacks and other types of cybersecurity threats.
 Essentially all types of businesses face these risks, but dealerships are particularly vulnerable because many use on-premise servers.
-That means that all it takes is one employee getting tricked by a phishing email or someone clicking on the wrong link for hackers to infiltrate your whole system.
+That means all it takes is one employee getting tricked by a phishing email or someone clicking on the wrong link for hackers to infiltrate your whole system.

 In this guide to dealership cybersecurity, we’ll draw on insights from Roger Grimes, Data-Driven Defense Evangelist at KnowBe4, a security awareness training company, based on his appearance in our recent webinar.
 In doing so, we’ll answer your key questions including: